lars-t-hansen/sint/README.md

 High priority

 - strings & chars - add enough primitives to make them useful
-- apply - design done, only some implementation left
-- multiple values - this will be disruptive, do it soon!
-- basic error handling & recovery
+- basic error handling & recovery during execution
 - more testing and bugfixing
 - a verb to load and run a file - eases testing, also delve